HarmonizedMRI/SequenceExamples-GE/pge2/README.md

 1. Create the .seq file more or less as one usually does, but see the information below about adding TRID labels and other considerations.

 2. Convert the .seq file to a PulCeq sequence object (`ceq`).
-   NB!
-Make sure the versions of the PulCeq MATLAB toolbox and the pge2 interpreter are compatible -- see below.

 3. Check the sequence with `pge2.check()` and `pge2.validate()`.